JoannaBroniarek/TowerGame/README.md

 The aim of the project was to use various design patterns in Python.
 The whole code was written by me.

-Contain
+File structure
 -----------------------------------
-+ game.py - which is the main file to initialise the game
++ game.py - this is the main file to initialise the game
 + mapp.py
 + rivals.py
 + simulation.py